Advice for landlords

 Landlord and agent accreditation

 The Midland Landlord Accreditation Scheme (MLAS) is managed by Homestamp on behalf of Herefordshire Council and other partners with the primary focus of accrediting professional landlords and agents across the Midlands.
 There's a range of benefits you can gain through being a member of MLAS.
-Being recognised as a professional landlord also provides assurance to prospective tenants, and gives you access to a range of advice, training, CPD workshops, and support.
-Find out more on the MLAS benefits page.
-To join MLAS visit the joining MLAS page.
+Being recognised as a professional landlord also provides assurance to prospective tenants, and gives you access to a range of advice, training and support.